-"Listen, every single person in that movie would say yes in a heartbeat because we want to hang out with each other," the You Should Have Left actress told Collider.
+More like, the entire universe would like her to do it!
+Even Seyfried has said she'd be up for another film — if they could make it work.
+"Listen, every single person in that movie would say yes in a heartbeat because we want to hang out with each other," the actress told Collider in 2020.
 "But I'll tell you what — I've said it before and I'll say it again and I hope I'm wrong again.
 I don't think there are enough ABBA songs to make a third movie.
 Because we'd have to use 'Super Trooper' again and we'd have to use 'Mamma Mia' again and have to use them in a different way."

 It's a valid fear, but we're pretty sure another version of "Gimme Gimme Gimme" will be just as enjoyable.
 Read ahead to see some of the plot ideas we've had, just in case they need help to speed up the process.

 — Additional reporting by Joely Chilcott